 To bring more women into the windsurf community and on the water, we have to fix the problem at its roots.
 Men and women should be equal, no matter what!

 WZ: Windsurfing has unfortunately decreased in popularity since 2000.
 Do you think windfoiling will help to give a new birth for the sport?

 HO: Absolutely!!
 Wind foiling is allowing us to sail in conditions with way less wind.
 I think this makes it easier to get more time on the water.
 Wind foiling doesn’t require much equipment.

 All you need is one board, one foil, and the number of sails is optional.
 The price of the equipment varies by how good the equipment you need is, but you can get an okay set of equipment for an okay price.
 Wind foiling is also something new and exciting which I think will get more attention.

-Windfoiling may become an Olympic discipline eventually.
+WZ: Windfoiling may become an Olympic discipline eventually (update: windfoiling is now in the Olympics).
 What do you think about it?